osequi/react-best-practices/the-facebook-way.md

 - Code written by a team looks like code written by a single person.
 - Re-usable components and business logic grows from project to project becoming wealth.

-## What is Thinking in React, Then?
+What is Thinking in React, then?

 ## Footnotes
 [^1]: [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)